bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

 **When to Use It**:

-- Use this method to skip expensive computations if a file already exists and you don’t want to overwrite it.
+- Meant to be called by users to skip expensive computations if a file already exists and you don’t want to overwrite it.

 **Example**: